red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 # Key takeaways

-**Out-of-the-box performance:** WebFlux showed better out-of-the-box performance than Tomcat in our tests, when looking at the No-op endpoints.
-This shows us the potential of the reactive stack.
+**Out-of-the-box performance:** WebFlux performed better than Tomcat in no-op scenarios, showcasing the reactive stack’s potential.

 **Respect framework conventions:**  When using WebFlux or Kotlin coroutines, sticking to the framework’s conventions and understand where and how blocking code can be used is essential to avoid adding unnecessary performance issues.